vitofod/picts_gif/README.md

 ## Installation
 ### Prerequisites
 You’ll need to know a bit of [Python](https://docs.python.org/3/tutorial/).
 The code of this project was written in Python 3.9.1..
 The main libraries used in this project are Matplotlib, Pandas, Numpy and Scipy.
 You must have Anaconda or Miniconda installed on your sytem.
 Make sure you have a python version 3.9+, otherwise you may have trouble installing the environment.
+The code has been tested with pytest and mypy.

 ### On Linux
 [Clone](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories) the repository on your machine.
 To do this, follow these simple instructions.